 Saskatoon Theological Union

-Students and faculty at Emmanuel & St. Chad have a close working relationship with the Lutheran Theological Seminary (ELCIC) and St. Andrew's College (United Church of Canada), both of which are also located on the University of Saskatchewan campus, as part of the Saskatoon Theological Union (STU).
+Students and faculty at Emmanuel & St. Chad have a close working relationship with the Lutheran Theological Seminary (ELCIC) and St. Andrew's College (United Church of Canada).
+As of Summer 2020, all of the Colleges are located together on the University of Saskatchewan campus, as part of the Saskatoon Theological Union (STU).

 The STU aims to provide a co-operative and ecumenical approach to theological education.
 While remaining distinct and separate institutions, the three member colleges share their resources in significant ways.
 The STU framework makes the course offerings of all three colleges available to students enrolled in any of the member institutions.
 Attempts are made to co-ordinate course offerings in each area of study and in some instances courses are jointly offered by professors from more than one college.